 My Chinese colleague told me yesterday that as much as people in China hated what Trump said about them and what he did to their country during his time in office, most of the general Chinese population still respected his leadership.
-They respected the leadership of a guy who started calling the virus the “China virus,” which lead to anti-Asian attacks and social media content.
+They respected the leadership of a guy who started calling the 2020 coronavirus the “China virus,” which lead to anti-Asian attacks and social media content.

 In other words, they respected him as a leader because he was cut-throat.
 Ruthless.
 I don’t know how else to say it.
 Someone who takes actions that did not benefit the greater good, but benefitted the bottom line (or his bottom line).

 The perspective is interesting, coming from a culture with business rituals that are based in respect and formalities.
 How is the importance of face, patience, politeness, and modesty overpowered in the Chinese mind by someone like Trump who exudes the exact opposite, being someone who is impulsive, vulgur, and disrespectful?